 02. What a junior designer job doesn't entail

 Here's what a junior designer isn't: someone who solely pours the coffee, organises the stationery drawer, answers the telephone or runs errands.
 If you find yourself in this position, talk to your senior designer, map out your expectations and ask for new work.
 If the situation doesn't improve, it might be time to move on.

 03. Do I need a degree?

 You don't necessarily need a degree to become a junior designer – although the benefits of learning design theory and design thinking, plus the freedom to develop your own ideas outside of client briefs, shouldn't be underestimated.
 Bear in mind, too, that some job adverts will specify being educated to degree level.

 However, while a relevant degree will stand you in good stead when it comes to getting on the graphic design career ladder, it by no means guarantees you paid employment.
 Talent, experience and confidence will often triumph over a degree.

-"The most important things that Landor looks for in a candidate are talent and attitude," agrees Peter Knapp, global creative officer at Landor Associates.
+"The most important things that Landor looks for in a candidate are talent and attitude," says Peter Knapp, global creative officer at Landor Associates.
 "Spirit and raw ability are things that are preloaded."

 04. Typical junior designer starting salary

 Starting salaries vary wildly depending on sector and geographical location.
 As a junior designer in the UK you can expect to pocket anywhere between £20,000 and £25,000.
 According to Major Players' 2018 salary survey, the national UK junior designer average salary works out at £23,000.